ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 ```
 {: codeblock}

-The following variable `public_ips` is currently just an example, and it explains how these are used in the example and you can use the map key to define and use the index of the IP without actually specifying the IP address in the other variables.
+Each virtual data center gets 6 public IP addresses for each virtual data center and its edge gateway.
+This Terraform template treats the provided consecutive list of IP addresses as a map.
+The following variable `public_ips` describes the public IP addresses provided for your virtual data center.
+You can use the keys (e.g. `public-ip-1`) to define and use as reference to an IP address in the template without actually specifying the real IP address (e.g. `xx.yy.zz.56`) in the other variables.

 ```terraform
 # Note.
 Map of available 6 public IPs.
 You can use these names